Primary League FAQ

 Year 4 – 1350m

-What should I do if I use an inhaler?
+What should we do if my child uses an inhaler?

-You should keep your inhaler with you at all times before, during and after your race.
+They should keep their inhaler with them at all times before, during and after your race.

 Medical Support will be on site to provide First Aid.
-If you are injured, or notice that someone else is injured, please tell a marshal.
+If you child is injured, or you notice that someone else is injured, please tell a marshal.

-What do I need to do at the end of my race?
+What happens at the end of the race?

-Make sure you have something warm to put on when you finish the race – even if you feel warm when you finish, you’ll get cold very quickly.
+Make sure you have something warm to put on your child when they finish the race – even if they feel warm at the finish, they’ll get cold very quickly.

 What do I do about Lost Property?